glennhenry/cs-notes/docs/compilers/03-scanning/scanning.md

 **Main Source :**

 - **Chapter 2, Programming Language Pragmatics - Michael L. Scott**
+- **Chapter 3, Introduction to Compilers and Language Design - Douglas Thain**

 [This note on programming language theory](/programming-language-theory/syntax) discuss how syntax is specified.
 After writing source code in certain syntax, the next process is [parsing](/compilers/parsing).
 It is the process of analyzing if the structure of a sequence of symbols follows the rules of a formal grammar correctly.

 Before parsing, a step called **scanning** occurs.
-This involves dividing the sequence of characters (e.g., source code) into meaningful units called tokens.
+This involves dividing the sequence of characters (e.g., source code) into meaningful units called **tokens**.
 Each token is then identified according to its category (e.g., keyword, identifier, literals), and parsing occurs afterwards.

 :::info
-Scanning is the first step in [compilation process](/programming-language-theory/plt-fundamentals#compilation-process), while parsing is the second step.
+Scanning is the first step in [compilation process](/compilers/compilers-fundamentals#compilation-process), while [parsing](/compilers/parsing) is the second step.
 :::

-The purpose of scanning is to simplify the input by removing meaningless comments for the parser and eliminating whitespace (e.g., spaces, tabs, carriage returns, newlines) to reduce input complexity, while preserving only the important tokens.
+The purpose of scanning is to reduce the input complexity by removing meaningless comments for the parser and eliminating whitespace (e.g., spaces, tabs, carriage returns, newlines), while only preserving the important tokens for the parser.

 ![Scanning algorithm for Pascal](./scanning.png)
 Source : Book page 48